RajvirChalthanwala/GadaElectronics/README.txt

 then after I will commit it to github repository for the final code... saved changes untill now.......
 Good so far!!!

+1:10 AM
+-Edited the rating field for the Decimal datatype...
+-Run the code..
+-Save the content and sucessfully deployed the web app to the server using Azure -Now running the code amd checking if it works or not!!!! if it works I will commit the finall web app to the GitHub... repo! and when I checked opening my web app to the anyother mobile device it works with all the pages but the database page is not deiplayed it shows the error with the deployment...

+After sometimes I tried opening the Web app in the mobile device but it is not showing any error but when it comes to database showed up... '
+It shows up an error which is still unknowing !!!!
+Finally Deplyed at 1:15 AM
+and commited to GitHub.

+Thank you............